emanmks/widget-basket/README.md

 - Composer metapackage
 - Generic Data Provider.
 The default data provider is ArrayDataProvider.
   We can improve to add MySqlDataProvider or PostgresDataProvider to implement persistence.
+- Generic Delivery Cost calculation.
+  We can dynamically configure the delivery cost and applying new delivery cost values will not require a new commit.

 ## How to use